p3424488/Data-Cleaning/README.md

 * Total Laid Off
 * Percentage Laid Off
 * Date
-* Stage
+* Company Stage
 * Country
 * Funds Raised (Millions)

+## Project Structure

+Data Cleaning Script

+Exploratory Data Analysis Script

-## Data Cleaning Steps
+## Data Cleaning Process

 ### 1. Creating a Staging Table

-A staging table (`layoffs_staging`) is created to store a copy of the original dataset.
-This ensures that the raw dataset remains unchanged while cleaning operations are performed.
+A staging table was created to store a copy of the raw dataset.
+This ensures that the original dataset remains unchanged during cleaning.

 ### 2. Removing Duplicate Records

-Duplicate rows are identified using the `ROW_NUMBER()` window function and removed from the dataset to maintain data accuracy.
+Duplicate rows were identified using the `ROW_NUMBER()` window function and removed to ensure data accuracy.

 ### 3. Standardizing Data

-Inconsistent values are standardized to maintain uniformity:
+Several inconsistencies were corrected:

-* Trimmed unnecessary spaces from company names.
+* Removed extra spaces from company names
-* Standardized industry values (e.g., variations of "crypto" converted to "Crypto").
+* Standardized industry names (e.g., variations of "crypto" converted to "Crypto")
-* Cleaned country names by removing unnecessary characters.
+* Cleaned country names by removing punctuation
-* Converted the date column into proper DATE format.
+* Converted the date column from text format to SQL DATE format

-### 4. Handling Missing or Null Values
+### 4. Handling Missing Values

-Missing values were identified and handled appropriately:
+Missing and blank values were handled by:

-* Blank industry values were converted to NULL.
+* Converting empty values into NULL
-* Missing industry values were populated using data from similar records within the same company.
+* Filling missing industry values using other records of the same company
-* Rows with insufficient information were removed.
+* Removing rows with insufficient information

 ### 5. Final Dataset Preparation

-After cleaning the data, unnecessary columns such as the duplicate identifier (`row_num`) were removed to create a clean dataset ready for analysis.
+Helper columns used during cleaning (such as duplicate row identifiers) were removed to produce a final clean dataset ready for analysis.

+## Exploratory Data Analysis (EDA)

+After cleaning the data, several analytical queries were performed to understand layoffs trends.

+Key analysis performed:

+* Identified companies with the highest layoffs
+* Analyzed layoffs by industry
+* Examined layoffs trends by year
+* Identified companies with 100% layoffs
+* Analyzed monthly layoffs trends
+* Compared layoffs with funding raised by companies

 ## Skills Demonstrated

 * SQL Data Cleaning
 * Window Functions (ROW_NUMBER)
-* Data Standardization
+* Data Transformation
 * Handling Missing Values
-* Data Transformation
+* Exploratory Data Analysis (EDA)
+* Aggregation and Grouping
-* Table Manipulation
+* Time-based Analysis

 ## Tools Used

+* SQL
 * MySQL
-* SQL

 ## Outcome

-The final cleaned dataset is consistent, accurate, and ready for exploratory data analysis and visualization in tools such as Power BI, Tableau, or Python.
+The project demonstrates how raw data can be transformed into a clean dataset and analyzed to uncover meaningful insights about layoffs trends across companies, industries, and time periods.

+This project reflects real-world data analyst tasks including data cleaning, data preparation, and exploratory analysis.